-The other main channel of access to housing is the private rental sector, the affordability problems of which are addressed in detail in Habitat's Feketelakás 3.0 proposal package.
+The other main access to housing is through the private rental sector, the affordability problems of which are addressed in detail in Habitat's Feketelakás proposal package.
 Again, the problems in this market are mainly due to the steep price increases over the last decade and the lack of predictability of this sector in the absence of comprehensive regulation.

-Of the households registered under different titles, those living in private rented accommodation spend the most on housing, which reduces the resources available for living and can lead to slippage on rent and the accumulation of arrears.
-A further problem is that renting a home typically requires paying at least two months' rent, which lower-income renters may have to cover with a loan.
+In terms of tenure status, those living in privately rented accommodation spend the most on housing, which reduces the resources available for living and can lead to slippages on rent and the accumulation of arrears.
+A further problem is that renting a home typically requires a deposit of at least two months' rent, which lower-income renters may have to cover with a loan.
 Moreover, a special type of 'deposit' when applying for municipal housing is the obligation to renovate dwelling, the costs of which many prospective tenants can only bear by borrowing or facing indebtedness.